geekiam/blog/content/posts/are-all-systems-broken.md

 suitably trained to be able to perform the tasks that are required of them.
 The *education system* is not designed to encourage free thinking, creativity, innovation, or to encourage the students to question the status quo.

-The *education system* is designed to ensure that the students are able to pass the exams, supposedly to ensure that they are able to get a job in order to pay taxes.
+The primary focus of the *education system* is to ensure that the students are able to pass the exams, supposedly to ensure that they are able to get a job in order to pay taxes.
 It's sole purpose from the outset is to ensure that the students are able to conform to the system, ensuring that the students are able to be good consumers, compliant citizens.

 The education system has now evolved into a system that has is specifically designed to ensure the enslavement of the future generations by the system.
+Taking these points into context, then it should be apparent that the education system is not actually failing it is achieve its primary objective, it's just that the people are not aware of the true purpose.

 When the Education system was originally devised industries needed workers with a relatively fixed set of skills and knowledge.
 However, today this idea is rapidly losing relevance in an era where innovation, disruption and constant